elondemi/UrbanTrafficDensity/README.md

 ```
 ![image](https://github.com/elondemi/UrbanTrafficDensity/assets/84631230/685268b1-7449-430a-825a-001af646a78e)

+This pie chart provides a comprehensive overview of the composition of vehicles in the dataset, categorized by type.
+Understanding the distribution of vehicle types is essential for various stakeholders involved in urban transportation planning, infrastructure development, and environmental impact assessment.

+By analyzing the proportion of different vehicle types, policymakers and transportation authorities can make informed decisions regarding infrastructure investments, public transit planning, and emissions reduction strategies.
+For instance, a high percentage of private vehicles may indicate a need for improved public transportation options or incentives for carpooling and ridesharing to alleviate traffic congestion and reduce carbon emissions.

 # Correlation analysis
 ## Does Traffic density increase of decrease energy consumption
+To explore the relationship between traffic density and energy consumption, we calculated the correlation coefficient between these two variables.
 ```python

 correlation = dataset['Energy Consumption'].corr(dataset['Traffic Density'])
 //0.01584834966727215
 ```
 ![image](https://github.com/elondemi/UrbanTrafficDensity/assets/84631230/733456bd-a10c-44e9-9cb5-150b21cf07e3)

+The correlation coefficient of approximately 0.0158 suggests a very weak positive correlation between traffic density and energy consumption.
+While this correlation is statistically significant due to the large dataset, its practical significance is minimal.

+This weak correlation indicates that changes in traffic density have only a marginal impact on energy consumption.
+Other factors such as vehicle efficiency, driving behaviors, road conditions, and infrastructure play more substantial roles in determining energy consumption patterns.

+From a policy perspective, understanding the relationship between traffic density and energy consumption is essential for developing sustainable transportation strategies.
+While reducing traffic congestion can potentially lead to energy savings, it is crucial to consider holistic approaches that promote energy-efficient vehicles, alternative transportation modes, and infrastructure improvements to achieve meaningful reductions in energy consumption and environmental impact.

+In future analyses, exploring the interplay between traffic density, energy consumption, and environmental factors such as air quality and carbon emissions could provide deeper insights into the complex dynamics of urban transportation systems and inform evidence-based policy decisions.

 ## Visualization